VALENTINE'S DAY - AN ALTERNATIVE PLAN

-This year, Valentine’s day falls on the non-erotic humpday of Wednesday but, just like every other year, it’s still a boiling fondue of Love vs Commercial Hogwash controversy.
+This year, Valentine’s day falls on a non-erotic weekday but, just like every other year, it’s still a boiling fondue of Love vs Commercial Hogwash controversy.

 Frankly if your heart rate isn't going to rise any other way, you may as well get excited by a bit of London day trippin’.

 There’s always time for an overpriced pink-themed spread at your local restaurant after.
 Who says romance is dead?

 Start off at the Borough Market for mid-morning croissants, coffee, hot chocolates and stock up on cheese, parma ham and fancy breads for lunch.
 Anything leftover you can take home for an easy dinner later in the week and you won’t have to cook - which, in my opinion, is a very sexy idea.